We The Women in Dubai: Award-winning leader Suhaila Ghubash to speak on empowering Emirati women

 The second edition of We The Women, that will take place on October 16 at The Address Skyview, will feature region's leading trailblazers and deep dive into their experiences of breaking the glass ceiling.

-We the Women 2024 is supported by Novartis, Franklin Templeton and Stellaire Jewellery.
+We The Women 2024 is supported by Novartis, and Franklin Templeton.
 To attend the event, write to events@khaleejtimes.com and for sponsorship opportunities, email bhavana@khaleejtimes.com.

 ALSO READ: